Why referrals influence B2B buying decisions

 A sales cycle accelerator

-Prospects from recommendations convert on average 30% faster than leads generated through other channels.
+Prospects from recommendations can move faster when initial trust is already established.
 Pre-existing trust reduces the time needed to establish credibility.

 Standard objections regarding supplier legitimacy or solution reliability are often addressed before the first meeting even takes place.